Wickedgood/decentralized/README.md

 **The Log**

-3/28 - Can't get pycrypto installed.
+day 1 3/28 - Can't get pycrypto installed.
 Fucking dependencies

 3/29 - Switching to pycryptodome instead.
 Got it working.
 Use comments and a log file, idiot